DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 - `1.2.0`
 	- Added Risk of Rain Returns sprites.
 		- Classic sprites available in config.

+	- New Items
+		- Razor Penny
+			- 5% (+5%) critical chance.
+Gain $1 (+$1) on crit.
+				- Gold does NOT scale with time.

+		- Arcane Blades
+			- 20% (+20%) movement speed after activating the Teleporter.
+				- In Simulacrum, it is active during waves and inactive when the bubble is moving.

 	- Snake Eyes
 		- Now triggers on any shrine use.